Episcopal/Anglican Province of Alexandria: Provincial restructuring

 In 1976 the new Episcopal Church in Jerusalem and the Middle East was formed, uniting four dioceses (including Egypt) into a new province.
 Jerusalem was reduced from an archbishopric to a bishopric, and the province was to be led by a presiding bishop, elected by rotation from amongst the four diocesan bishops of Jerusalem, Egypt, Cyprus, and Iran.

-In 1978 All Saints cathedral in Cairo was destroyed on the orders of the Egyptian Government.
+In 1978, All Saints' Cathedral in Cairo was destroyed on the orders of the Egyptian Government.
 A new cathedral in Cairo was constructed and consecrated in 1988, with its architectural style modelled on a Bedouin tent.

 Expansion

 As the Diocese of Egypt grew in the early twenty-first century, the bishop established two episcopal areas, appointing an area bishop for the Horn of Africa in 2007, and an area bishop for North Africa in 2009.
 Following a huge expansion of mission activity in the Gambela Region, a further episcopal area was created in 2019, with Rajan Vincent Jacob, already serving as Archdeacon of Gambella, consecrated as the first area bishop of Gambella.

 The continued expansion led the diocese to seek authority to separate from the Episcopal Church in Jerusalem and the Middle East and form an autonomous province of the Anglican Communion.
 This was approved in 2019 by the synod of the province, and in January 2020 by the Anglican Communion Primates' Meetings.
 The new Province of Alexandria was formed on 29 June 2020, with the former "Diocese of Egypt with North Africa and the Horn of Africa" split into four new dioceses.

+Anthony James Ball (born 1968) was consecrated a bishop on 30 November 2021, to serve as an assistant bishop throughout the province.
+On 30 November 2023, he became Bishop of North Africa.

 Archbishop

-The archbishop of Alexandria is the senior cleric of the Episcopal/Anglican Province of Alexandria.
+The Archbishop of Alexandria is the senior cleric of the Episcopal/Anglican Province of Alexandria.
 He is the primate and metropolitan of the province, and the ordinary of the Diocese of Egypt.